Copyright 2014-2019 Allan Katz Americana. All Rights Reserved.

 He has written several articles for and lectured at the American Folk Art Museum, New York City.
 He has also been a lecturer for various community organizations and art institutes in the Tri-State area.
 Allan has served as treasurer of the board of the Antique Dealers Association of America, as an active member of the Dealer Advisory committee for the American Antiques Show, and as a member of the Jean Lipman Fellows for the American Folk Art Museum, New York City.

-As an expert in American Folk Art, Al has been an appraiser for the past twelve years on the PBS network broadcast "Antiques Roadshow".
+As an expert in American Folk Art, Al has been an appraiser for the past fifteen years on the PBS network broadcast "Antiques Roadshow".

-Al has recently been elected to the Board of Trustees at the American Folk Art Museum in New York City.
+Al has served on the Board of Trustees at the American Folk Art Museum in New York City.

 Allan and his wife Penny see clients by appointment from their home.
 Their personal collection has been featured in Architectural Digest and Country Home Magazine, as well as most new books and articles about American Folk Art published within the past 20 years.